bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 > dropdown menu format.

 `<b-dropdown>` (or known by its shorter alias of `<b-dd>`) components are toggleable, contextual overlays for displaying lists of links and more.
-They’re toggled by clicking (or pressing space or enter when focused), not by hovering; this is an [intentional design decision](http://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/).
+They're toggled by clicking (or pressing space or enter when focused), not by hovering; this is an [intentional design decision](http://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/).